Interpause/ros2-workspace-template/README.md

 Run `ros2 run pyratetest pub` and `ros2 run pyratetest sub` in two separate terminals.
 Use `rqt` (see GUI section [below](#using-gui-apps)) to reconfigure both nodes live (located under Plugins > Configuration > Dynamic Reconfigure).

+Alternatively, use the launch file via `ros2 run pyratetest test.launch.py`.
+Use `--show-args` to see how the launch options.

 ## Conventions

 ### `Dockerfile` Naming